tinyml-schema-collab/tinyml-schema/README.md

 This is the tinyml-schema project repository.
 It contains all the schemas, examples, and related software.

+The goal of tinyml-schema is not to invent new semantic models for IoT.
+Instead we integrate and reuse existing schemas, ontologies and vocabularies.
+The approach is open, organic and community based.
+However we do encourage domain experts to give their proposals, and thus help us growing tinyml-schema.

 ## Citation
-If our work has been useful for your research and you would like to cite it in an scientific publication, please cite [Towards Semantic Management of On-Device Applications in Industrial IoT]() as follows:
+If our work has been useful for your research and you would like to cite it in an scientific publication, please cite our paper [Towards Semantic Management of On-Device Applications in Industrial IoT](https://github.com/tinyml-schema-collab/tinyml-schema) as follows:
 ```
 To be added
 ```

 ## Project Structure
+* [SPARQLQueries](https://github.com/tinyml-schema-collab/tinyml-schema/tree/main/SPARQLQueries): We prove the concept by providing SPARQL queries to answer a set of compentency questions
-* [otherSchemas](https://github.com/tinyml-schema-collab/tinyml-schema/tree/main/otherschemas): other dependency schemas, such as SSN, SOSA, schemaorg, etc,.
+* [otherSchemas](https://github.com/tinyml-schema-collab/tinyml-schema/tree/main/otherSchemas): other dependency schemas, such as SSN, SOSA, schemaorg, etc,.
-* [semanticExample](https://github.com/tinyml-schema-collab/tinyml-schema/tree/main/semanticexample): semantic instances for demonstration purposes including semantic descriptions of IoT devices and on-device artifacts (Neural Network, CEP Rules)
+* [semanticExample](https://github.com/tinyml-schema-collab/tinyml-schema/tree/main/semanticExample): semantic instances for demonstration purposes including semantic descriptions of IoT devices and on-device artifacts (Neural Network, CEP Rules, and IoT devices)
 * CEPRuleSchema: The ontology for CEP rules
 * NeuralNetworkSchema: The ontology for neural network model

-The goal of tinyml-schema is not to invent new semantic models for IoT.
-Instead we integrate and reuse existing schemas, ontologies and vocabularies.
-The approach is open, organic and community based.
-However we do encourage domain experts to give their proposals, and thus help us growing tinyml-schema.